Yuukinaesa/PortSyncro/README.md

 ## 🔄 Migration from Chakra UI

-This project has been completely migrated from Chakra UI to Tailwind CSS with a Dribbble-inspired design system.
+PortSyncro has been completely migrated from Chakra UI to Tailwind CSS with a Dribbble-inspired design system.
 Key changes:

 - Removed all Chakra UI dependencies
 - Converted all components to use Tailwind CSS classes